sajjadGG/book-python/dragon/adr-position-change.rst

 * Bad: require knowledge of an API
 * Bad: not extensible to 3D
+* Bad: the user must know the internals, how to calculate the position, which way is up or down (positive or negative shifting), note that ``dy=-20`` means go up by 20 (we have inverted ``y`` axis)

 Option 15
 ---------
-* Move by setting absolute position

 >>> dragon.move([
 ...
 Point(x=10, y=20),
 ...
 Point(x=10, y=15)])

+* Good: Move by setting absolute position on a path
+* Good: This is how they do it in games
 * Good: extensible to 3D
 * Bad: require knowledge of an API